It has been a good 600 days since I last wrote about deploying @SuperSeriousBot. There are now about 8,000 users.

 Deploying

 I now use k3s to deploy @SuperSeriousBot.
-It’s a stripped downn Kubernetes distribution that runs off of a single binary.
+It’s a stripped down Kubernetes distribution that runs off of a single binary.
 I liked it enough to migrate most of my projects off of systemd and Nomad to k3s (I blame Katia).
 If you’re curious you can check out my k3s setup.

 The manifest for @SuperSeriousBot can be found here.